DISABILITY AWARENESS WORKSHOP

 Gross Motor Impairment,

 and Vision Impairment.

 Working through the Rochester Community Schools (RCS) Foundation, public and private schools, businesses, churches, scouting troops, and community organizations are allowed the opportunity to rent the DAW kits for private use.
-PAC has three full DAW kits available at the RCS Foundation, which can be rented out at the cost of a standard fee that includes consultation, trainings and set-up depending on the location of the customer.
+PAC has DAW kits available at the RCS Foundation, which can be rented out at the cost of a standard fee that includes consultation and access to training videos/documents.